ElnurGenCeLi/LegendMusic-V1/README.md

 - Easy To Use! 😋

 ## 🔎 Inline Search Support
-- just type the bot username in any chat, example: "`@LegendMusicRobot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.
+- just type the bot username in any chat, example: "`@LegendMucisRobot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.

 ### Requirements 📝